Cataract surgery costs

 Compare health insurance that covers cataract surgery

-You can find a health insurance policy that covers cataract surgery from around $18 per week.
+You can find a health insurance policy that covers cataract surgery from around $38 per week.
 Here are some policies that cover cataract removal from Finder partners.
 All have a 2-month waiting period before you can claim, or 12 months if it is a pre-existing condition.
+All prices are based on a single individual with less than $90,000 income and living in Sydney.

 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.